laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

     youtube-dl --download-archive downloaded.txt -cita toDownload.txt
 {% endhighlight %}

-Here downloaded.txt file has all the youtube id's and toDownload.txt has the youtube channel's URL.
+Here downloaded.txt file has all the youtube ids and toDownload.txt has the youtube channel's URL.
 In few weeks, i downloaded the complete channel.
 I follow this channel, if any new upload i run the same command and it downloads the new song.
 This is how i have been collecting songs from youtube.

 ### youtube-dl in android:-